 There was a pause for several minutes.
-Then she sent me a link to an event - Dine in the Dark Bangkok at the Sheraton Grande Sukhumvit.
+Then she sent me a link to an event: Dine in the Dark at the Sheraton Grande Sukhumvit, Bangkok.
 “Let’s do this,” she suggested.
 “I’ve always wanted to go.”

-I got my passport back on Friday, but I had a Halloween party at a friend’s place in Kuala Lumpur that night and that was where I passed out.
+I got my passport back on Friday, but I had a Halloween party at a friend’s place that night, and that was where I woke up at noon on Saturday to a text.

-I woke up at noon on Saturday to a text: “Did you get your passport back?”
+“Did you get your passport back?”

 “I’ll be in the lobby at 9.
 Don’t be late.”

 You know how some story hooks are too good to turn down?

 “Becca!”
 I called out to my host.
 “I’ll pick up the lightsaber on Sunday!
 I’m going to Bangkok.”
 (It would three years before I picked up the lightsaber.)
 I tried to book the flight on my phone.
 It turns out you can’t buy a ticket online if the plane leaves in less than two hours, and the plane was leaving in just under two hours.
 But the airport was a little less than an hour away, and check-in for international flights closed a little more than an hour before takeoff so… Challenge accepted.